slashk/slashk.github.com/README.markdown

 License and Copyright
 ---------------------

-Following files, directories and their contents are copyright Tate Johnson.
+Following files, directories and their contents are copyright Ken Pepple.
 You may not reuse anything therein without my permission:

-  about.html
+  * about.html
-  images/

 Following directories and their contents are licensed under the Creative Commons Attribution-Noncommercial-No Derivative Works 2.5:

-  _posts/
+  * _posts/

 All other files and directories are licensed under the MIT unless explicitly stated.
 If you do use them, a link back to http://ken.pepple.info/ would be appreciated but is not required.